-- Hospitals

-- Physicians

-- Pathology laboratories

-- Freestanding radiation or medical oncology clinics

-- Ambulatory outpatient surgical centers

-- Long-term care facilities

-B. Determining Responsibility for Reporting

-- 1. Physicians must report all required cancer cases that are not referred to a hospital for further diagnosis or treatment.
+- Hospitals - Physicians - Pathology laboratories - Freestanding radiation or medical oncology clinics - Ambulatory outpatient surgical centers - Long-term care facilities - B. Determining Responsibility for Reporting - 1.
+Physicians must report all required cancer cases that are not referred to a hospital for further diagnosis or treatment.
 This includes: - a.
-Patients who are clinically diagnosed and refuse or do not require further work-up or treatment - b.
-Patients who are newly diagnosed in the physician's own laboratory facility or by sending a specimen from the office to an outside laboratory, whether hospital or independent - c.
+Patients who are clinically diagnosed and refuse or do not require further work-up or treatment - Patients who are newly diagnosed in the physician's own laboratory facility or by sending a specimen from the office to an outside laboratory, whether hospital or independent - c.
 Patients whose first course treatment is initiated in the physician's office or clinic.
 This includes cancer treatment by surgery, radiation, chemotherapy, immunotherapy, or hormones.
-Exception: If a hospital reports cases diagnosed and/or treated in a staff physician office, the physician need not duplicate this case to MCR. - 2.
-Pathology Labs: Hospital-based laboratories and private or independent laboratories licensed in Missouri must report all required cancer cases diagnosed in the lab for patients that are not referred to a hospital for further diagnosis and/or treatment.
+Exception: If a hospital reports cases diagnosed and/or treated in a staff physician office, the physician need not duplicate this case to MCR. - Pathology Labs: Hospital-based laboratories and private or independent laboratories licensed in Missouri must report all required cancer cases diagnosed in the lab for patients that are not referred to a hospital for further diagnosis and/or treatment.
 This includes cases also reported by physician offices as described in paragraph 1b above.

 For hospital-based laboratories these are "path only" cases not necessarily included in the hospital registry.

 - 3. Freestanding Radiation or Medical Oncology Clinics must report any patient initially diagnosed with a reportable cancer and/or when first course treatment is initiated at the Non-hospital-based facility.
 This includes cancer treatment by surgery, radiation, chemotherapy, immunotherapy, or hormones. - 4.
 Surgery Centers: Freestanding surgery centers (independent centers not affiliated with any hospital) must report any patient undergoing a biopsy or other surgical procedure at the facility for a newly diagnosed reportable cancer.
 This includes cases reported by either a hospital- based or private/independent medical laboratory as described in paragraph 2 above.
 Surgery centers affiliated with a hospital must report any patient undergoing a biopsy or other surgical procedure at the facility for a newly diagnosed reportable cancer if the patient was not referred to the hospital for further diagnosis or treatment.
-This includes cases also reported by either hospital-based or private/independent medical laboratories as described in paragraph 2 above.

-- 5. Long-term Care Facilities, must report the following types of newly diagnosed reportable cancer cases: - a.
+This includes cases also reported by either hospital-based or private/independent medical laboratories as described in paragraph 2 above. - 5.
+Long-term Care Facilities, must report the following types of newly diagnosed reportable cancer cases: - a.
 Cases diagnosed while residing in your facility even if clinically diagnosed but not confirmed through biopsy, cytology, or other microscopic methods. - b.
-Long-term Care Facilities, must report any patient receiving treatment for cancer while residing in that institution.
-The facility should send copies of pertinent medical records relating to the diagnosis to MCR. - Any patient diagnosed with cancer prior to admission in your facility and undergoing cancer-directed treatment - Treatment may be given outside your institution (radiation, chemotherapy, surgery, etc.) - Treatment may be given inside your institution (hormones for breast or prostate cancer) - c.
-Long-term Care Facilities, must report any patient diagnosed with a recurrence while residing at that facility.
-The facility should send copies of pertinent medical records relating to the diagnosis to MCR. - Any patient with a history of cancer who has been disease free for several months or several years, who is diagnosed and/or treated for a recurrence of the original cancer - Treatment may be given outside your institution (radiation, chemotherapy, surgery, etc.) - Treatment may be given inside your institution (hormones for breast or prostate cancer)
+Long-term Care Facilities, must report any patient receiving treatment for cancer while residing in that institution. - Any patient diagnosed with cancer prior to admission in your facility and undergoing cancer-directed treatment - Treatment may be given outside your institution (radiation, chemotherapy, surgery, etc.) - Treatment may be given inside your institution (hormones for breast or prostate cancer) - c.
+Long-term Care Facilities, must report any patient diagnosed with a recurrence while residing at that facility. - Any patient with a history of cancer who has been disease free for several months or several years, who is diagnosed and/or treated for a recurrence of the original cancer - Treatment may be given outside your institution (radiation, chemotherapy, surgery, etc.) - Treatment may be given inside your institution (hormones for breast or prostate cancer)